Updated 2 November 2017

 Which are best – absorbers or blockers?

 The important thing with sunscreen is that it protects your skin.
-Both zinc oxide and titanium dioxide offer full spectrum protection, so they’re good choices.
+Both zinc oxide and titanium dioxide are physical blockers, and offer full spectrum protection, so they’re good choices.
 Zinc oxide is the safest, as there are very few health concerns with it.
 It’s soothing, and is used as an anti-irritant, so it’s ideal for people with sensitive skin and for children.

 Chemical absorbers seem to have a few issues, however.
 Many are skin irritants, and some have been linked to hormone disruption.